 In fact, for as low as ~$500-$600 you can build a tower that can handle most games on a 1440P monitor, assuming it’s not one of the 1440P monitors that has a 144Hz refresh rate.

-So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will be exactly what you are looking for.
+So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will serve as very good gaming monitors.

 They provide better visuals than standard HD monitors and they won’t break your bank either.